Paris · Operators

 • Biotech and pharma.
 Operators inside and around the Sanofi, Servier, Ipsen, and BioMerieux ecosystems running US clinical and commercial subsidiaries.
 The US clinical buyer expects a US category, US KOL references, and US payer economics before EMA and ANSM regulatory positioning lands.

 • Defense and dual-use technology.
 Thales, Dassault Aviation, Safran tier-one suppliers, MBDA-adjacent and Naval Group-adjacent operators carrying ITAR and EAR sensitivity.
-The US program manager expects a US category, US past-performance, and US security posture before French export-control architecture is read as relevant.
+The US program manager expects a US category, US past-performance, and US security posture before French export-control architecture lands as relevant.

 • Fintech.
 Ledger, Younited, Qonto, Worldline-adjacent operators selling into US enterprise procurement or US consumer channels.
-The US buyer expects a US compliance posture (state money transmitter, FinCEN, OFAC, NYDFS where applicable), a US category, and US customer references before AMF or ACPR positioning is read as material.
+The US buyer expects a US compliance posture (state money transmitter, FinCEN, OFAC, NYDFS where applicable), a US category, and US customer references before AMF or ACPR positioning lands as material.

 • Infrastructure and energy transition.
 Veolia, Suez, EDF-adjacent and Engie-adjacent operators with US municipal, utility, and corporate project pipelines.
 The US procurement officer expects US past-performance, US bonding capacity, and US-translated case narratives before European framework agreements signal anything.